 Texting while driving presents the most dangerous form of distracted driving.
 That’s because it involves visual, manual and cognitive distractions, any one of which can result in a car crash.
 According to the Virginia Tech Traffic Safety Institute, the time that it takes to send or receive a text message at 55 mph is equivalent to driving the length of a football field blindfolded.
 That’s when the odds of causing a car crash increase exponentially by 23 times.

-If you or somebody close to you has suffered injuries as a result of a distracted driver in or around San Diego, contact us at the Mova Law Group right away by phone or email for a free consultation and case assessment.
-There’s no obligation, and no legal fees are even payable unless we obtain a settlement or verdict in the case.
-We have a proven and respected record of success and impressive results.
-Put our knowledge and experience to work for you.
-You’ll be glad that you did.
+If you or someone you care about has been injured as a result of a distracted driver in or near San Diego, call or email the Mova Law Group right now for a free consultation and case evaluation.
+There is no obligation, and no legal fees are due unless the issue is resolved or a verdict is reached.
+We have a track record of accomplishment and exceptional outcomes that has been established and appreciated.
+Put our expertise and knowledge to work for you.
+You’ll be glad you took the time to do so.

 For more information click here